Program Eligibility & FAQ

 5. Does FS6 offer funding to their cohort?
 Does FS6 take equity stake in companies?

 For-profit companies that are selected to participate in the 1-year core program are asked to contribute 1.5% in equity to FS6 upon acceptance to the accelerator program.
-In addition, thanks to a partnership with investment fund 1st Course Capital, eligible* participants will receive a $25k convertible note upon successfully completing the initial program.
+In addition, thanks to a partnership with investment fund 1st Course Capital, eligible* participants will receive a $25k SAFE note upon successfully completing the initial program.

 After the 1-year core program, entrepreneurs can opt-into the 2-years of ongoing support by contributing an additional 1.5% in equity.